Skip to main content

 Requirements

-As part of the application process, candidates must submit a statement of purpose (500 words) acceptable to the MA GGS selection committee, detailing their interest in the programme, and their particular research interests and methodologies to date, and their future professional goals.
+As part of the application process, all applicants must submit a motivation statement (500 words) detailing their interest in the programme, their particular research interests and methodologies to date, and their future professional goals.

 For Applicants with Qualifications Completed Outside of Ireland